yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly by searching for "Qlik".
+1. Upload the plugin files (You or the Your Web Site Sys Admin) to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly by searching for "Qlik".
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin (You or a Web Dev) through the 'Plugins' screen in WordPress
 3. Go to "Qlik Sense" settings and add the host, virtual proxy and the app id.
 If you are planning on using a second app, then add the second app id in "App2 ID".
 - then add the shortcode into your posts "[qlik-sense-object id="page1-obj2" qvid="nvqpV" height="400" app2="true"]"
     - id: is the unique div id.
 This is needed especially when you want to display the same object in 2 different instances